MatheusNascimentoti99/Runner-2D/README.md

 Project at Unity for development of simple game adapted of Sonic
 - Example of [High Level](https://www.youtube.com/watch?v=nc0rEUrlnCE&list=PLgTmU6kuSLtxtHfp-iqI-w_sKpseuuu2G&index=1)
 - To run this game on the Unity is necessary has been install the support for Android

+### I'm doing now
+- Level 1 of the game
+- adapt for mobile
+- Putting functionality together

  <br/>

 ## Working Parts